 Years of tight shoes is not, however, the only way to develop a pincer toenail.
 Other causes include a bone spur under the toenail.
 This type of spur is called a subungal bone spur or subungual exostosis.
 The subungual bone spur forces the toenail into the pincer nail by pushing up on the center of the nail.

 Pincer toenails are sometimes painful and sometimes not.
-When pain develops it is usually because of the edges of the nail sticking into the skin and causing ingrown toenails.
+When pain develops it is usually because the edges of the nail are sticking into the skin and causing ingrown toenails.

 Pincer toenails can be tricky to treat.
 Historically, they have been treated by performing an ingrown toenail procedure which involves removing the offending nail borders.
-The problem with this treatment is that with a severely pincered nail the doctor must remove such a large piece of toenail from both sides of the nail that once the procedure is complete there is hardly any toenail left.
+The problem with this treatment is that, with a severely pincered nail, the doctor must remove such a large piece of toenail from both sides, that hardly any toenail is left once the procedure is complete.
 The result is a very narrow nail that most patients find cosmetically unpleasing.
 To learn more about the KD device and the procedure to attach it to the nail, click here.